 Commenting

-Being able to collaborate with colleagues on content by tagging them in comments, alerting them to changes that need to be made.
+Being able to collaborate with colleagues on content by tagging them in comments, and alerting them to changes that need to be made.

 Embeddable widget